jakeegan/Blink-Controlled-Speech-Synthesizer/README.md

 </p>

 ## Description
-A windows application designed to enable communication for people suffering from paralysis.
-The user will be able to communicate solely by blinking.
+An application designed to synthesize speech solely through the control of blink gestures to enable communication for people suffering from paralysis.

 ## Installation
 Requires python 3.7 and the libraries in requirements.txt